 The Airport has already undertaken a number of initiatives to reduce emissions and improve environmental performance.
-These include Operation Pathfinder, Continuous descent approach, Continuous Climb Departures and Reduced Engine Taxiing which are detailed in section 8.
+These include:

-The Airport is investing in smart meters to allow automatic monitoring across the site.
-The results from this monitoring are reviewed to see where any reductions can be made and also to be more efficient in the management of heating and cooling.
+Investing in smart meters to allow automatic monitoring across the site.
+The results from this monitoring will be reviewed to see where any